ThePacielloGroup/cupper/content/_index.md

 - **"explore unicef"-dropdown**: A custom component that doesn't follow general conventions and has multiple issues including keyboard accessibility.
 - **Search filter** ("Contract type", "Locations", "Functional Area" and "Position level"): A custom components that doesn't follow general conventions and has multiple issues including keyboard accessibility.
 - **Search mechanism**: Found inaccessible (change on input)
-- **Sensory characteristics**: Content has not been checked for sensory characteristics due to language issues
+- **Sensory characteristics**: Content has not been checked for sensory characteristics due to wide range of languages